esmuigors2/Prep2Cry/README.md

          fxnl2cry.sh PW1PW20hf

-     which will search for the definition of that funcionla inside $CRYVAR_FXLDIR/PW1PW20hf .
+     which will search for the definition of that density functional inside the file $CRYVAR_FXLDIR/PW1PW20hf.fxl .
 5. If You want to prepare a lot of input files, using all combinations of some density functionals and basis sets:
    * launch the following command: